AdaCore/aunit/doc/aunit_cb/using_aunit_with_restricted_run-time_libraries.rst

 In general, dynamic allocation and deallocation must be used carefully in test code.
 For the cert profile on VxWorks 653, all dynamic allocation must be done prior to setting the application partition into 'normal' mode.
 Deallocation is prohibited in this profile.
-For the default ZFP profile, dynamic memory management is not provided as part of the run-time, as it is not available on a bare board environment, and should not be used unless you have provided implementations as described in the GNAT User's Guide Supplement for GNAT Pro Safety-Critical and GNAT Pro High-Security.
+For some restricted profiles, dynamic memory management is not provided as part of the run-time, and should not be used unless you have provided implementations as described in the GNAT User's Guide Supplement for GNAT Pro Safety-Critical and GNAT Pro High-Security.

 Starting with |AUnit 3|, a simple memory management mechanism has been included in the framework, using a kind of storage pool.
 This memory